-Then, the best thing that could have happened to me was my first rainy day.
+Then, the best thing that happened: It rained.
 Nearly everyone came.
 We made umbrellas from burdock leaves.
 We splashed.
 We sang about the rain and drank it in.
-It was memorable for all (my eldest daughter still talks about it), and I got more positive feedback from that class than any of my dry ones.
+It was memorable for all (my eldest daughter still talks about it), and I got more positive feedback from that Tinkergarten class than any of my dry ones.
 We had all stretched outside of our comfort zones, and it felt great.

 Fast forward a few seasons, and I had the same worries about winter.
 “How can the cold season work in an outdoor classroom?”
-And, I am confident that many parents wonder the same thing.
-Even though the temperatures range from Buffalo to Austin, cold is cold, and winter is winter.
-But—I came to find that the winter was just like my rainy day.
-It can be done, and it’s not only delightful, it makes for powerful learning.
+I know many parents wonder the same thing.
+Whether you’re in Buffalo or Austin, cold is cold, and winter is winter.

+Practically speaking, as long as everyone is well dressed in warm, appropriate layers of clothing, there’s neither danger nor discomfort in being outdoors in the winter.
 As an elementary school principal and a mom, I’ve also seen the impact on kids of staying indoors.
 And, health professionals agree that time outdoors in the winter is healthy for kids, as long as they have the right gear.
 We know when cold is too cold to be safe, and most winter days are just fine.
 Plus, if we teach our kids techniques for staying warm, we arm kids and families with the knowledge and the confidence to enjoy outdoor time all year long—what a gift to regain a quarter of your potential life in nature!

 Beyond that, winter is full of magic.
 Whether you are cracking ice puddles in St. Louis or celebrating the arrival of migrating birds and miracle berries in Miami, your winter is full of amazing sights, smells and sensations that are not to be missed.